Policymakers ramp up support as coronavirus fears shred markets

 Experts warn that due to a lack of testing and unreported cases, many more people may be affected by the outbreak that emerged in the Chinese city of Wuhan late last year.

-“There is a sense of fear and panic,” said James Tao, an analyst at stockbroker Commsec in Sydney, where phones at the high-value client desk rang non-stop.
+Japan's Nikkei .N225 closed down 6% after Wall Street stocks slumped about 10% .DJI .SPX on Thursday, their worst day since the 1987 "Black Monday" crash. [.N]

-“It’s one of those situations where there is so much uncertainty that no-one quite knows how to respond ... if it’s fight or flight, many people are choosing flight at the moment.”
+But Asian markets were off lows for the day as policymakers stepped in to help ease a liquidity squeeze as cratering stock markets triggered a rush for cash.

-Japan's Nikkei .N225 was in freefall, dropping 10% after Wall Street stocks slumped about 10% .DJI .SPX on Thursday, their worst day since the 1987 "Black Monday" crash. [.N]
+Japan’s central bank pledged to buy 200 billion yen ($1.90 billion) of five- to 10-year Japanese government bonds and also inject an additional 1.5 trillion yen in two-week loans.

 Travelers in Europe rushed to board flights to the United States after U.S. President Donald Trump imposed sweeping restrictions on travel from the continent, a decision that angered European leaders and frightened investors.